 - Fitness programs for older adults: The importance of staying active throughout you life is undeniable, and there’s focus on creating safe and age appropriate workouts for older adults.

 - Functional Fitness: Training to do ‘natural’ movements from every day life and sport

 - Outdoor activities: No gym, no problem!
 A walk in nature, a hike, playing sports – all ways to spend time outside and be active at the same time.

 - Wellness coaching: Taking a broader approach to personal training, by focusing on the individual’s goals and values when it comes to health and wellbeing in general, rather than just exercise.

-Are you going to try a new kind of workout in 2016?
+Are you going to try something new in 2017?
 Let me know in the comments!